When Locally Linear Embedding Hits Boundary: Technical lemmas for the kernel analysis

 Moreover,

 for $i=1, \cdots d-1$, and

 \end{corollary}

-Next, we prove the following lemma about the ratio between the volume of $d-1$ sphere and $d-2$ sphere.
+Next, we prove the following lemma about the ratio between the volumes of $d-1$ sphere and $d-2$ sphere.
 We need it to study the relation between different $\sigma$ functions later. \begin{lemma} For $d\in \mathbb{N}$, we have

 where $\frac{|S^{d-2}|}{d-1}$ is defined as $1$ when $d=1$. \end{lemma} \begin{proof} The inequality can be verified by a straightforward calculation for $d \leq 6$.

 Next, we show that $\frac{|S^{d-2}|^2 }{|S^{d-1}|^2}<\frac{(d^2-1)^2}{4d^2(d+2)}$ for $d >6$.
 Note that $\frac{|S^{d-2}|^2}{ |S^{d-1}|^2}=\frac{\Gamma(\frac{d}{2})^2}{ \pi \Gamma(\frac{d-1}{2})^2}$.
 Hence, it suffices to prove $\frac{\Gamma(\frac{d}{2})^2}{ \Gamma(\frac{d-1}{2})^2} < \frac{\pi (d^2-1)^2}{4d^2(d+2)}$.
 In \cite{kershaw1983some}, it is proved that for all $x>0$ and $0<s<1$,